 You Gotta Know These Footballers (Soccer Players)

-Mia Hamm (1972-) (United States-Forward) The youngest American, male or female, ever to play for a U.S. National team, Hamm was a member of both the 1991 and 1999 Womens' World Cup Champions and the 1996 Olympic Gold Medal winning side.
-A UNC-Chapel Hill alum (BS 1994, Political Science), and two-time Hermann Trophy winner and Missouri Athletic Club Player of the Year winner (1992 & 1993), her #19 was retired by the Tar Heels, where she won 4 NCAA titles.
+- Mia Hamm (1972–present; United States; forward) The youngest American, male or female, ever to play for a U.S. National team, Hamm was a member of both the 1991 and 1999 Womens’ World Cup Champions and the 1996 Olympic Gold Medal winning side.
+A UNC-Chapel Hill alum (BS 1994, Political Science), and two-time Hermann Trophy winner and Missouri Athletic Club Player of the Year winner (1992 and 1993), her #19 was retired by the Tar Heels, where she won 4 NCAA titles.
 In international play, she holds the all-time international scoring record, for men and women, when she scored career goal 108 on May 16, 1999, against Brazil in Orlando.
-One of People's 50 Most Beautiful People in 1997, the largest building on Nike's Corporate Campus in Beaverton, Oregon, is named for her.
+One of People’s 50 Most Beautiful People in 1997, the largest building on Nike’s Corporate Campus in Beaverton, Oregon, is named for her.

-Diego Maradona (1960-) (Argentina-Forward) The oft-controversial strike helped Argentina to the 1986 World Cup Championship with two amazing goals against England in the semi-finals, including the infamous "Hand of God" goal, in which Maradona directed the ball into the net with his hand illegally, undetected by officials on the pitch.
-A two-time South American Player of the Year (1978 and 1979) before joining FC Barcelona in 1982 after the World Cup in Spain, in 1984, he moved on to FC Napoli, where he would help his side claim two Serie A Championships and a UEFA Cup win in 1989.
-He was banned for failing a drug test in 1991 and by the time he returned, he was no longer his old playing self, though he did lead a stirring performance for Argentina at the 1994 World Cup in the U.S., before being banned again for failing another drug test during the tournament.
-Maradona finally retired in 1997 from his original team, Argentina's Boca Juniors.
+- Diego Maradona (1960–present; Argentina; forward) The oft-controversial strike helped Argentina to the 1986 World Cup Championship with two amazing goals against England in the semi-finals, including the infamous “Hand of God” goal, in which Maradona directed the ball into the net with his hand illegally, undetected by officials on the pitch.
+A two-time South American Player of the Year (1978 and 1979) before joining FC Barcelona in 1982 after the World Cup in Spain, in 1984, he moved on to FC Napoli, where he would help his side claim two Series A Championships and a UEFA Cup win in 1989.
+He was banned for failing a drug test in 1991, and by the time he returned he was no longer his old playing self, though he did lead a stirring performance for Argentina at the 1994 World Cup in the U.S., before being banned again for failing another drug test during the tournament.
+Maradona finally retired in 1997 from his original team, Argentina’s Boca Juniors.

-Michel Platini (1955-) (France-Midfielder) Arguably France's greatest footballer, this midfielder won three straight European Footballer of the Year Awards beginning in 1983.
-He led Italian side Juventus FC to success in both Serie A (Italy's First Division) and UEFA (European) competitions.
-In 1985, he led Serie A in scoring for a third straight year, a unique achievement as well as leading Juventus to its only European Cup triumph, the tragic game at Heysel (Belgium) against Liverpool in which 39 Italian supporters were fatally crushed in the stands.
+- Michel Platini (1955–present; France; midfielder) Arguably France’s greatest footballer, this midfielder won three straight European Footballer of the Year Awards beginning in 1983.
+He led Italian side Juventus FC to success in both Series A (Italy’s First Division) and UEFA (European) competitions.
+In 1985, he led Series A in scoring for a third straight year, a unique achievement, as well as leading Juventus to its only European Cup triumph, the tragic game at Heysel (Belgium) against Liverpool in which 39 Italian supporters were fatally crushed in the stands.
 He also led his French national side to triumph in the Euro 1984, setting the Euro scoring record.
-After his retirement in 1987, he was instrumental in organizing France's bid for the 1998 World Cup.
+After his retirement in 1987, he was instrumental in organizing France’s bid for the 1998 World Cup.

-Zinedine Zidane (1972-) (France) Known the world over as "Zizou," the 1998 World and European Footballer of the Year as an all-around player is France's midfield.
-Zidane was a critical player in the World Cup '98 (he scored a pair of header goals in the final against Brazil) and Euro 2000 (a game-winning overtime penalty kick in the semi-finals against Portugal), both triumphs for the French national side.
-Like fellow French legend Platini, Zizou plays for Italian side Juventus, where he has helped the Turin side win two Serie A titles.
+- Zinedine Zidane (1972–present; France; midfielder) Known the world over as “Zizou,” the 1998 World and European Footballer of the Year as an all-around player is France’s midfield.
+Zidane was a critical player in the World Cup ’98 (he scored a pair of header goals in the final against Brazil) and Euro 2000 (a game-winning overtime penalty kick in the semi-finals against Portugal), both triumphs for the French national side.
+Like fellow French legend Platini, Zizou played for the Italian team Juventus, where he has helped it win two Series A titles.